sandinmyjoints/towards-100-pct-uptime-examples/pres.md

 https://github.com/nodejitsu/forever

 - Has been around...forever.
-- Runs as daemon, and runs your script as a daemon.
+- No cluster awareness &mdash; used on a single process.
-- No cluster awareness &mdash; used on master process.
+- Simply restarts the process when it dies.
 - More comparable to Upstart or Monit.
 - Lots of GH issues.